ferranfg/mpl-publisher/readme.txt

 = 1.27.0 =
 - Fix error related with filter button not filtering results
 - Downgrade min WordPress version to 5.0
+- Allow br tags in book content
+- List chapters even if there are over max results

 = 1.26.0 =
 - Added 2 new premium themes: Future and Romance ⭐